quintel/etlocal/README.md

 2. Run `rake db:create`

 3. Add a `.env` file with a mapbox api key to enable the map on your local environment.
-Like such:
+You can copy the template `.env.template` and fill in the key there, or create your own file like such:

 ```bash
 echo "MAPBOX_API_KEY=xx.xxxxxxxxxxxxxxxxxxxxxxxxx" >> .env